jccarrigan/OilandGasAssetEvaluation/README.md

 Once a feature matrix was created, a target variable was then necessary for our model to learn to predict.
 With oil production data being time series in nature, one either must create a time series model or translate this time series data into a single target variable.
 While time series modeling is beyond the scope of this current project, it would be a constructive future pursuit.
 Three different metrics were ultimately used to describe production over time: average, cumulative, and peak production.
 The production information provided was in oil barrels per month.

 ![production](Plots/production.png)

+Fig. 1 - Production profiles for 50 wells from the dataset, normalized to initial production data

 ### Target Variable